 Let cool slightly, then cut and serve immediately.
 Enjoy!

-Wouldn’t this Green Pizza with Pesto, Feta, Artichokes, and Broccoli make the perfect non-traditional St. Patrick’s Day dinner?
+Wouldn’t it be fun to serve this Green Pizza for St. Patrick’s Day dinner?

-Make sure to check out all of my Pizza recipes.
-There are so many delicious options to choose from!
+Then, make sure to check out all of my Pizza recipes!

 What is your favorite kind of pizza?